 and \( \kappa_\pi \) are the \emph{free cumulants}.
 The latter are defined recursively through the moment-cumulant relation:

 which can be inverted using the corresponding M\"obius function (discussed in detail in Sec.~\ref{sec:fp}):

-The above definitions readily generalize to arbitrary sets of distributions of operators, $\{A^{(i)}\} $ and $\{B^{(i)}\}$~\cite{nica2006lectures}, which is relevant our results on the frame potential in Sec.~\ref{sec:frame}.
-As we generally consider the simple case of a single $A$ and $B$, we further adopt the shorthand $\langle A,\dots,A \rangle_{\pi^*} =: \langle A \rangle_{\pi^*}$.
+The above definitions readily generalize to arbitrary sets of distributions of operators, $\{A^{(i)}\} $ and $\{B^{(i)}\}$~\cite{nica2006lectures}, which is relevant to our results on the frame potential in Sec.~\ref{sec:frame}.
+As we generally consider the simple case of a single $A$ and $B$, we also adopt the shorthand $\langle A,\dots,A \rangle_{\pi^*} =: \langle A \rangle_{\pi^*}$.

-The definition of freeness may appear artificial, but is in fact a recurring feature of sufficiently large and random matrices~\cite{Voiculescu1991}.
-For instance, two independent distributions of Gaussian random matrices are free for $D\to \infty$, and this fact can be used to prove Wigner’s semicircle law~\cite{Voiculescu1991,nica2006lectures}.
-Most pertinent to our analysis, a further example is that a Haar rotated distribution of matrices $\{ A_U \}_{U \sim \rm \mathbb{H}}$ is asymptotically free with respect to \textit{any} constant set of matrices $B$, such that the left hand side of Eq.~\eqref{eq_free_def} coincides with the average OTOC, Eq.~\eqref{eq:otoc} \cite{Voiculescu1991}.
-In the next sections we will use Weingarten calculus to review how to arrive at this result.
+The definition of freeness may appear artificial, but is in fact a recurring feature of sufficiently large and random matrices.
+For example, two independent distributions of Gaussian random matrices are free for $D\to \infty$, and this fact can be used to prove Wigner’s semicircle law~\cite{Voiculescu1991,nica2006lectures}.
+Most pertinent to our analysis, a Haar rotated distribution of matrices $\{ A_U \}_{U \sim \rm \mathbb{H}}$ is asymptotically free compared to \textit{any} constant set of matrices $B$, such that the left-hand side of Eq.~\eqref{eq_free_def} coincides with the average OTOC, Eq.~\eqref{eq:otoc}~\cite{Voiculescu1991}.
+In the next sections, we will review how Weingarten calculus can be used to arrive at this result.